nealrs/wwalexa/readme.md

 [Click here for a live demo of the feed](https://wakeyio-alexa.herokuapp.com/).

 [Click here to listen a recording from June 16th](https://wakey.io/alexa_audio/2017-06-16.mp3).
-I haven't certified my skill yet, so that's why you can't subscribe to it yet :see_no_evil:
+I haven't certified my skill yet, so that's why you can't subscribe to it / no full live demo (but I can give you beta access if you ask.) :see_no_evil:

-## Calling in updates
+## Calling in Updates

 If you are an authorized caller, the app greets and prompts you to set an air date as a 4 digit DTMF input, (so `1031` would be Halloween).